eclipse-che/che-operator/README.md

 The operator watches for a Custom Resource of Kind `CheCluster`, and operator controller executes its business logic when a new Che object is created, namely:

 * creates k8s/OpenShift objects
-* verifies successful deployment of Postgres, Keycloak, Devfile/Plugin registries and Che server
+* verifies successful deployment of Postgres, Devfile/Plugin registries and Che server
-* runs exec into Postgres and Keycloak pods to provisions databases, users, realm and clients
 * updates CR spec and status (passwords, URLs, provisioning statuses etc.)
 * continuously watches CR, update Che ConfigMap accordingly and schedule a new Che deployment
 * changes state of certain objects depending on CR fields: